cwcpark/cwcpark.github.io/honors-awards/index.md

 4. College of Humanities Scholarship, University of Utah
 2012-13 Academic Year

-5. Selected as College of Humanities banner carrier at University of Utah’s 15th President Inauguration
+5. Selected as College of Humanities banner carrier, University of Utah’s 15th President Inauguration
 Oct.
 2012

 6. Study Abroad Scholarship for Ghana Global Health, University of Utah